nerd-alliance/chess/.github/CONTRIBUTING.md

 ## Python Virtual env

-It is *STRONGLY* (looking at you Squidy) recommended you use a python virtual env to install python modules for this repo.
+It is *STRONGLY* (looking at you Squiddy) recommended you use a python virtual env to install python modules for this repo.

 Install Python3.8 virtual env using in-built venv tool (python 3.8 must be